 About Tax March

 The Tax March is a growing national movement that extends far beyond one day of marching.
-Led by everyday Americans who are tired of paying into a system that is rigged in favor of the super-rich, the Tax March movement maintains that any reform to the tax code should be about closing loopholes for the wealthy and big corporations and building an economy that invests in working families.
+Led by everyday Americans who are tired of systems that are rigged in favor of the super-rich, the Tax March movement maintains that any reform to the tax code should be about closing loopholes for the wealthy and big corporations and building an economy that invests in working families.

 As Vice President of Policy and Research, Tamara is responsible for developing and advancing the organization’s goals through research, idea generation and policy development.
 Tamara is a member of the Demos Executive Team helping to develop and drive the strategic direction of the organization.
 She is the author of two ground-breaking books: Sleeping Giant: How America’s New Working Class Will Transform America (2016) and Strapped: Why America’s 20- and 30-Somethings Can’t Get Ahead (2006), both published by Doubleday.
 A member of the Demos team since 2001, Tamara developed the organization’s groundbreaking work on household indebtedness, college affordability and the economic challenges facing young people.